 The Hutchins Center Fiscal Impact Measure shows how much local, state and federal tax and spending policy adds to or subtracts from overall economic growth, and provides a near-term forecast of fiscal policies’ effects on economic activity.

 Editor’s Note: On July 26, the Hutchins Center began regularly publishing a near-term forecast of the FIM and updated the methodology for the FIM.
-In particular, the eflects contributions of fiscal policy beyond those that would occur if government purchases, taxes, and transfers were growing with the longer-run potential path of the economy.
-For more these changes, see our methodology »
+In particular, the FIM now reflects contributions of fiscal policy beyond those that would occur if government purchases, taxes, and transfers were growing with the longer-run potential path of the economy.
+For more on these changes, see our updated methodology »

 Use the graph below to explore the total quarterly fiscal impact as well as its components: taxes and spending at the federal, state and local levels.